melanibe/brain_project/README.md

 * Function `WithinOneSubjectCV` implements custom within subject CV.
 Returns the same type of arguments as the previous function.
 It takes the same arguments as the previous function.
 In particular, it takes a list of subject as arguments: if one subject is specified it performs within-one-single subject cross validation (first setting in the report).
 If a list of all the subjects is passed to the function it performs within-all-subject cross-validation.

+## Plots of the report
+The notebook `plot_results_report.ipynb` is the notebook used to create the results plots and latex table of the report.
+Just modify the run folder names in the second cell of the notebook if you wish to create new results plots with other experiment parameters.